Yungay – the driest place in the world

 Atmosphere per 78% consists of nitrogen.
-Photochemical reactions in the upper layers of atmosphere create nitrates which are deposited everywhere on Earth.
+Photochemical reactions in the upper layers of the atmosphere create nitrates which are deposited everywhere on Earth.
 But almost everywhere these nitrates immediately are consumed by microorganisms.
 Only in a few places in the world, there is too little water and – as a result – too little life for denitrification.
 Such places are found in Dry Valleys of Antarctica, Nevada, and California (United States) and in northern Kenya.
 But the richest nitrate deposits are found in Atacama Desert.

 The driest place in the Atacama desert is the area around Yungay town because it has a so-called “double rain shadow”: a lower range screening it from the Pacific and the much higher Andes stopping any rain coming from the rainforest of Paraná and Amazon.

 Rain comes here approximately once per 10 years and precipitation is measured in millimeters per decades.
 There has been fixed also a period without rain lasting for 40 years.

 Nowhere else in the world there are found that many nitrates as here.
 Throughout 10 – 15 million years the nitrate has virtually covered this land.
 Nitrates form up to 28% of the soil, forming a specific rock called caliche.
 The layer of caliche in some places is even 5 m thick.

 Besides nitrates here are found other water-soluble salts, which often are not found elsewhere in the world – such as perchlorates and iodides.
-Most salts came here by wind from the ocean and from local evaporated lakes whose sediments also are moved around by the wind.
+Most salts came here by the wind from the ocean and from local evaporated lakes whose sediments also are moved around by the wind.

 Wealth from the desert

 Nitrogen is one of the primary plant nutrients and nitrate fertilizers can do wonders in agriculture.
 This was discovered in the middle of the 19th century and agricultural business immediately started to look for this excellent possibility to boost their profit.